-LONDON, United Kingdom – The London Fire Brigade (LFB) launched this month a new anti-sexism campaign called #FirefightingSexism, which promotes the switch from the masculine “fireman” label to the gender neutral “firefighter” when referring to the profession.
+The London Fire Brigade (LFB) launched this month a new anti-sexism campaign called #FirefightingSexism, which promotes the switch from the masculine ‘fireman’ label to the gender neutral ‘firefighter’ when referring to the profession.

 The campaign, which already gained significant traction on social media, aims to eradicate stereotypes that firefighting is exclusive to men.
 The LFB cited internal research that revealed there are still women put off by the job because of the label and its masculine portrayal in the media.

-Dany Cotton, who this year became the first female Commissioner of the London Fire Brigade, is spearheading the drive toward a more diverse LFB.
+Dany Cotton, the first female Commissioner of the London Fire Brigade, is spearheading the drive toward a more diverse LFB.

-“One thing for me that I still find really upsetting is the fact that lots of people still use the word ‘fireman’,” Cotton, who became a firefighter at a time when there were just 30 women and 6,000 men, told BBC Radio 4’s Women’s Hour.
+“One thing for me that I still find really upsetting is the fact that lots of people still use the word ‘fireman’,” said Cotton on BBC Radio 4’s Women’s Hour.
+She became a firefighter at a time when there were just 30 women and 6,000 men.

 “Because I want people to know that every time you say the word ‘fireman’ you’re excluding part of my team and you’re not including me.”